The recalled mugs can crack or break when filled with hot liquid, posing burn and laceration hazards.

-The markings on the outside of the bottles contain levels of lead that exceeds the federal lead content ban.
+The textile ink painted on the recalled clothing sets contains levels of lead that exceed either the federal lead paint ban or the federal lead content ban, posing a lead poisoning hazard.
 Lead is toxic if ingested by young children and can cause adverse health issues.

-A small dowel can become exposed and detach from the toy box, posing a choking hazard to young children.
+The toy’s information sticker can become exposed and detach, posing a choking hazard to young children.

 An unlocked handle can pinch consumers’ fingers against the generator frame when the generator is moved, posing finger amputation and crushing hazards.